 Websites Track Behavior to Increase Conversion

 Companies can also use websites to their advantage because they track user behavior.
 Web designers can see what links and what image visitors click on the page design and what routes they take through the website.

-Understanding customer behavior can help companies build a website that’s effective in capturing their interests.
-They can place products or pricing information in optimal locations that get the most viewership.
+Understanding customer behavior can help companies build a website that effectively captures their interests.
+They can place products or pricing information in optimal locations with the most viewership.

 Landing Pages are a Call to Action

 Landing pages that are too short can leave the customer uncertain about the offer, while a landing page that’s too long can muddle the message.
-The best landing pages are a call to action that triggers customers to purchase or some other conversion form.
+The best landing pages are calls to action that trigger customers to purchase or some other conversion form.

 They either get a potential customer’s information or lead to a sale or business transaction from social proof.

 How many landing pages should a website have?